haskell-api-discussions/haskell-api-discussions/README.md

 In general, let's not limit our ideas based on concerns of breaking backwards compatibility.
 That is, let's first try to navigate towards the ideal solution to a problem, and then reflect on how realistic it is to actually get there.

-Please feel free to open a new issue at any time!

 ### Rules

-There really are no hard rules, but I would like to maintain a friendly environment for programmers of all skill levels.
+There really are no hard rules, but we'd like to maintain a friendly environment for programmers of all skill levels.
 Here are some communication guidelines:

 1. Help keep discussions on track.